 Treat yourself to some new running kit to test out.
 This is always a good motivator and it’s the perfect time to break in those new running shoes for races later in the year.
 With any new clothing or piece of tech, invest in items that are going to inspire you to get active and also can be integrated into your current training.
-There are also a wide range of recovery products worth considering, from compression clothing to massage devices.
+There are also a wide range of recovery products worth considering, from massage devices.

 5. Explore New Routes Close to Home